avianey/androidsvgdrawable-plugin/README.md

 ### SVG Masking

-:exclamation: SVG Masking is an incubating feature!

 SVG Masking takes advantage of the SVG `<image>` element and allow you to define generic layers, masks and filters as well as Nine-Patch configuration for the generated bitmaps.

 #### MASK file format